ganesh-malondkar/Excel---World-Covid-Statistics-Dashboard/README (1).md

 ## Understanding Insights
-The repository contains Powerpoint presentation describing the project in detail while it also makes one understand the insights derived from the project and the probelm statment that have been approached
+The repository contains Powerpoint presentation describing the project in detail while it also makes one understand the insights derived from the project and the problem statment that have been approached